onekiwano/onekiwano.github.io/_pages/home.md

 <strong>Kiwano Portfolio.</strong> The purpose of this project is to provide an interface with
 Binance now, and more exchanges to come, to be able to backtest, livetest and livetrade your trading algorithms on crypto-currencies.
-We thought we could let you focus all your creativity a nd effort on your trading strategies, and let us handle the rest, since this part is simpler but necessary.
+We thought we could let you focus all your creativity and effort on your trading strategies, and let us handle the rest, since this part is simpler but necessary.
 <form action="https://github.com/onekiwano/kiwano_portfolio">
     <input type="submit" value="Start coding your strategy" />